Determining Your Native American Ancestry through DNA

 Understanding Your Purpose for DNA Testing

-Before you start ordering a DNA test kit to prove your Native American ancestry, be sure you understand what you will learn.
+Before you start ordering a DNA test kit, be sure you understand what you will learn.
 There are a few misconceptions about what you will learn from DNA testing.
 When it comes to Native American genealogy, there are even more myths about how DNA information can be helpful.

 DNA information will not be able to tell you from which tribe your ancestors came, nor will it help you join the membership roll of a recognized tribe.
 Understanding these limitations though will help you utilize your DNA information better when identifying your ancestral heritage.